 Android guidelines strongly recommend interacting with an app manually to test the accessibility of your application and “put yourself in the shoes of the user.”
 You always need real people to interact with your app on real devices to see if there are any problems with the navigation.
 For instance, users with larger fingers will not be able to tap comfortably on small tabs, located closely on a small part of the screen.
 You will never discover this issue unless you test manually.

 8. Check App Performance While Other Apps Are Running

 What happens to your app when a user receives an incoming call?
 What if they get a notification from a messenger?
 These and many other questions need to be answered when your app runs in parallel with other apps.
 The best way to check what happens is to test its behavior manually, juggling between your and other apps.
 The app under testing should remain in the same state as it was before it went to the background.
 If you test the app’s performance manually on a real device, you will be able to spot any glitches or hang-up instantly.

-Manual testing on real devices is still an essential part of verifying mobile app quality.
-This traditional approach is a good fit for projects’ initial phase when the team is just planning out its testing strategy and requirements.
+Manual device testing is still an essential part of verifying mobile app quality.
+This traditional approach is a good fit for the projects’ initial phase when the team is just planning out its testing strategy and requirements.
 It is irreplaceable when it comes to quick UI interactions check-up, replicating a bug quickly or checking your app’s performance simultaneously with other apps.
-More than that, manual testing on real devices lets you test navigation gestures accessibility and connectivity like no other approach.
+More than that, manual device testing lets you test navigation gestures accessibility and connectivity like no other approach.